abathroomwithblacksnakeskinwallpapercirculargoldmirror

 Brass

-Remember when choosing a brass finish there are many different finishes and colour ranges.
+Remember, when choosing a brass finish, there are many different finishes and colour ranges.
 A bright polished gold or antiqued.
 It can be very tricky to get an exact brass match when buying from different companies.

-One type of brass finish one company.
+One type of brass finish from one company.

 Chrome